University of Puget Sound: Media

-KUPS 90.1FM (The Sound) is a student-run, non-commercial, educational college radio station that began in 1968.
-In 2002, KUPS began streaming its standard live programming online to the world.
-The radio station broadcasts 24 hours a day, 7 days a week and serves the greater Tacoma area with programming in a variety of genres.
-KUPS has earned various awards while broadcasting over the years.
+KUPS 90.1FM (The Sound) is a student-run college radio station that began in 1968.
+In 2002, KUPS began streaming its standard live programming online.
+The radio station broadcasts 24 hours a day, 7 days a week and serves the greater Tacoma area.
 In 2005, KUPS was named by The Princeton Review as one of the best college radio stations in the country (#12).
 In 2007, KUPS was ranked #9 by the Princeton Review in the Top Ten Best College Radio Stations in the Country.
 Most recently, in the spring of 2010, MTV honored KUPS with the national title of Best College Radio Station at the MTVu Woodie Awards.
 In the fall of 2011, KUPS was ranked third in a list of "10 great college radio stations" in the Washington Post.

-The Trail is an independent student-run organization that provides Puget Sound students, faculty, staff, and the local community with a credible weekly newspaper that serves as a comprehensive source of information, entertainment and discourse relevant to its readership.
-The Trail provides opportunities for students interested in journalism and acts as an archival record for the university.
-In addition, The Trail serves as a link between Puget Sound and the greater Tacoma community and provides an open forum for student opinion and discourse within the university.
+The Trail is an independent student-run weekly newspaper.

 "Crosscurrents" is the school's literary and arts magazine and was established in 1957.
 Crosscurrents is published two times during the academic year, once during the Fall semester and once during the Spring semester.
 Magazines are free to the campus community.
 It is staffed by students and publishes student artwork, photography, prose, poetry, and the occasional miscellaneous piece.
 Crosscurrents also features a guest artist or writer in each issue- usually a notable person from the pacific northwest who is interviewed about their work.

-"Wetlands" is a recent student-organized magazine focusing on sexual exploration and gender expression to encourage inclusive and open-minded conversations across the campus community.
-The magazine features community-submitted photography, poetry, and prose.
+"Wetlands" is a student-organized magazine focusing on sexual exploration and gender expression to encourage inclusive and open-minded conversations across the campus community.

 "Elements" is the school's student-run science magazine.
 Published twice during the academic year, Elements primarily contains student articles about science, research, math, the environment, and technology, as well as student artwork.
 Copies of Elements are free and are distributed at the end of Fall semester and Spring semester.

 "Black Ice" (or the Black Student Union Zine) is a student magazine by the focused on issues for the betterment of all students of color.
-The magazine is published by The Black Student Union, which was founded in 1968 making it one of the university's oldest clubs.
+The magazine is published by The Black Student Union, which was founded in 1968, making it one of the institution's oldest clubs.